Maximise your Avios, air miles and hotel points

 Platinum requires 60 nights or €5,600 of spend.
 Even with 20 free status nights from the ALL PLUS Voyageur card, you would still qualify on spend rather than nights if your average nightly room rate ex tax was (€5,600 / 40) over €140.

-You also need to factor in that whilst spend from booking two rooms per night counts for status, two rooms only get you one elite night credit.
+If you travel with friends or family, you also need to factor in that whilst spend from booking two rooms per night counts for status, two rooms only get you one elite night credit.
+This makes it even more likely that you will earn status based on spend and not nights.

 Conclusion